morfien101/web-header/README.md

 # web-header

-Simple service to show headers in web requests
+Simple web application that can be used to return the headers sent to it.

+Used for development work.